Zero paid placements. No brand can pay to rank higher on Simscanner.

 Ubigi72 country pages

 Ubigi describes eSIM data plans in 200+ destinations across five continents, with country, regional, and global options.
-Simscanner tracks a Ubigi plan on 72 published country pages so far, across six of eight canonical regions (Caribbean pending).
+Simscanner tracks a Ubigi plan on 72 published country pages so far, across six of eight canonical regions (Caribbean not yet covered).

 Countries tracked72 pages